Six ways to a cheap last-minute holiday

 Don't miss the latest investment and personal finances news, market analysis, plus money-saving tips with our free twice-daily newsletter

-MoneyWeek used Skyscanner to see how prices differ when booking a short-haul and long-haul flight in advance and at the last minute.
+MoneyWeek used Skyscanner to see how prices differ when booking a short-haul and long-haul flight in advance and relatively last minute, just one week before.
 The short-haul flight is from London Luton to Lisbon, Portugal, and the long-haul flight is from London to New York.
 These prices were correct at the time of research and are subject to change, depending on when you book.

-It’s clear that booking last minute is a lot more expensive but, if you’re willing to be flexible with your destination, you can still find a bargain.
-A quick search on Lastminute.com found return flights to Malaga, Spain, for £98.99 leaving in seven days.
+It’s clear that booking last minute is a lot more expensive for a short-haul flight but, if you’re willing to be flexible with your destination and travel times, you can often still find a bargain.
+Depending on the time of year and the destination that you’re booking, seasonal events usually mean much more expensive flights.

 Here are some other ways you can bag a cheap last-minute holiday.